Restuccia-Group/SOAR/Experiments/README.md

-# MU-MIMO Rover Offloading Experiment Configuration:
+# MU-MIMO Rover Offloading Experiments

+## Experiments Configuration:
+---

 ## The metrics that we are going to measure:
 		(i) Latency				(Netcat)
 		(ii) Packet loss and 			(Netcat)
 		(iii) Throughput 			(iperf3)

 ## Different Configurations to collect the data: